All articles

 How to Make Your Website AI-Agent Ready

 AI assistants like Claude and ChatGPT are browsing the web on behalf of users.
-Here's how to make sure they can actually do things on your site — instead of just reading it.
+This guide covers how to give them a structured way to act on your site, not just read it.

 The problem: AI agents can read but not act